 Note: Idaho State Historical Society sites, including the Old Idaho Penitentiary, Franklin and Stricker Ranch Historic Sites, the Idaho State Museum, and the Research Center at the Idaho State Archives will be closed to the public beginning Friday, March 20, and all programming and events are currently canceled or postponed until further notice.
 Essential agency services, as mandated by state statute, will still be offered during the public closure.

-This public closure will be in effect until April 6, 2020, unless extended.
+This public closure will be in effect until June 12, 2020, unless extended.
+See individual sites below for reopening dates and procedures.

 EXPLORE IDAHO HISTORY!